Omentir

 Verify that positive replies create the right alert, conversation status, or CRM task.
 Verify that negative replies suppress future follow-ups.
 Then inspect a few real conversations after launch to make sure the classification still holds outside the test set.

-Use this SOP to audit every campaign before going live:
+Use this checklist to audit every campaign before going live:

 A useful launch rule is simple: if you would not send the worst draft in the test batch from your personal account, do not launch the campaign yet.
 Fix the prompt, improve the fallback, tighten the ICP, or reduce the automation scope until the weak cases are acceptable.